RosterElf Logo

 Airport employees award

 Most luggage handlers are covered by the Airport Employees Award 2020 (MA000048).
-This award sets minimum pay rates, penalty rates for shift work and weekends, and other employment conditions for airport ground handling staff including baggage handlers.
+This modern award sets minimum pay rates, penalty rates for shift work and weekends, and other employment conditions for airport ground handling staff including baggage handlers.

 Under this award, luggage handlers are typically classified at Level 2 or Level 3 depending on duties and equipment operation responsibilities.
 Classification levels determine base pay rates, with progression available based on experience and additional qualifications.
 Use award interpretation software to calculate pay accurately.